Introduction

 1. This is an example of Log-Log paper.

 The dilutions for the Reference Plasma and the Test [Patient] plasma, are plotted on the X-axis and the clotting times [in seconds] for the PT are plotted on the Y-axis.
-The 1/10 dilution is taken to represent 100% [100 IU/dL or 1.00 IU/mL] Factor VII but as we will see later the actual concentration of Factor VII in the reference plasma is not 100% but 95% [95 IU/dL or 0.95 IU/mL] and, therefore we will need to make a correction to adjust for this.
+The 1/10 dilution is taken to represent 100% [100 IU/dL or 1.00 IU/mL] Factor VII but as we will see later, the actual concentration of Factor VII in the reference plasma is not 100% but 95% [95 IU/dL or 0.95 IU/mL] and, therefore, a correction will need to be made to adjust for this.

 2. We now plot the reference plasma as shown below.....

 Once we have plotted the PT clotting times for each dilution we can draw a line through them.
 The line should be straight.
-If it is not there are various explanations including that you have incorrectly plotted the data.
-A commercial Reference plasma should not contain an inhibitor [a lupus anticoagulant or a factor inhibitor] that can also cause the line not to be straight.
+If it is not there are various explanations including that the data has been incorrectly plotted.
+A commercial reference plasma should not contain an inhibitor [a Lupus Anticoagulant or a factor inhibitor] that can also cause the line not to be straight.

 3. We now plot the Test [Patient] plasma as shown below.....